ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 ### Linux systems
 {: #step-6-linux-systems}

-1. Create n+1 secondary volumes.
-If your VM has one secondary vHDD, then you need to create two secondary volumes for the instance.
+1. Create secondary volumes.
+If your VM has secondary vHDD, then you need to create two secondary volumes for the instance.
 The extra volume is temporary.
-2. Download the secondary (vHDD) VMDK or VHD file from {{site.data.keyword.cos_short}} to one of the empty secondary volumes.
+2. Copy the VMDK or VHD image file to the migrated VSI (Make sure you have enough space to copy the image file.
+If necessary attach a temporary volume with space for copying.)
-3. Install QEMU.
+3. Install guestfs library

+   Centos/Redhat

+   - yum update -y

+   - yum install libguestfs-tools

+   - systemctl enable libvirtd

+   - systemctl start libvirtd

+   - systemctl status libvirtd

+   Ubuntu/Debian

+   - apt-get update -y

+   - apt-get install -y libguestfs-tools

+    **Tip:** Installation will be done as part of pre-check script if provided ‘y’ to `guestfs` installation prompt

-4. Convert the (VMDK or VHD) image data to disk:
+4. Convert the (VMDK or VHD) image data to `qcow2`:

-  For VMDK images:
+  For VMDK images (to `qcow2`):

   ```
-  qemu-img convert -f vmdk <data_image.vmdk> /dev/vde
+  qemu-img convert -p -f vmdk -O qcow2 -o cluster_size=512k secondary_volume.vmdk secondary_volume.qcow2
   ```
   {: pre}

-  For VHD images:
+  For VHD images (to `qcow2`):

   ```
-  qemu-img convert -f vpc <data_image.vhd> /dev/vde
+  qemu-img convert -p -f vpc -O qcow2 -o cluster_size=512k secondary_volume.vhd secondary_volume.qcow2
   ```
   {: pre}

 5. Mount the volume:

   ```
-  mount /dev/vde1/mnt
+ guestmount -a secondary_volume.qcow2 -m /dev/sda1 --ro /mnt
   ```
   {: pre}